 At the same time his first novel OTTO Luce e Ombra / Ed.
 Vertigo comes out.

 In 2021 'HYPNOS' / Ed.
-Dei Merangoli, already 1st prize ex-aequo at the La Pergola Arte Literary section 2018 at Firenze when still unpublished and with the provisional title 'Generazione Arcobaleno', receives the Mention of Merit at the Giovanni Bertacchi Award 2021.
+Dei Merangoli, already 1st prize ex-aequo at the La Pergola Arte Literary section 2018 at Firenze when still unpublished and with the provisional title 'Generazione Arcobaleno', receives the Mention at the Giovanni Bertacchi Award 2021.